Menu: 3.1.3. Design inconceivable elsewhere

 In brief

-Accounts often miss the extraordinary band
+Accounts often overlook the line

-that can only be seen from above.
+that one sees only from above.

-But its political message is a key to European history
+is a key to the European past,

 and its adoption by future capitals